And It Is Likely In Your Own Home!

 How many times have you bumped your hand on the bottom of the cabinet while reaching for something?
 And you do this all the time!
-Maybe every time you move a piece of clothing in your closet three other pieces falls off the hangers.
+Maybe every time you move a piece of clothing in your closet three other pieces fall off the hangers.
 Don’t you just hate that?
 Or perhaps your closet is so full that finding anything is nearly impossible, but when you do finally see that sweater you are looking for, of course, it is on the top shelf.
-So when you reach for it inevitably causes all of your other to sweaters to come tumbling down on your head!
+So when you reach for it inevitably causes all of your other sweaters to come tumbling down on your head!

 How about those semi-broken machines, gadgets, or appliances that you continue to hold on to?
 That phone you still “might use” one day, or the five calculators living in different rooms of your house.
 Are you still hanging on to old VHS tapes?
 Not to mention all those cords, wires and cables that you really don’t know what they’re for, but keep them anyway, well, just in case you may need them.

 Sound familiar?
 You know it does 🙂